gicentre/litvis/documents/tutorials/introduction/intro3.md

 ```

 Here we add a few more rules that specify that there must be one `aim` label in the document, one `desc` label and at least one `limitations`.
-Additionally we specify the order of labels by requiring `aim` must occur before `dec` which itself must occur before `limitations`.
+Additionally, we specify the order of labels by requiring `aim` must occur before `dec` which itself must occur before `limitations`.

 Below is an example litvis document that conforms to this narrative schema: